jundalisay/superb/content/en/research/smith/wealth-of-nations/book-5/chapter-2/part-2v-article-4.md

 - the five great farms, and
 - those reckoned foreign.

 Some of such duties are even in foreign-treated provinces, particularly in Marseilles.
-It is obvious how France's tax system=
+It is obvious how France's tax system:
 - restraints its own interior commerce. and
 - requires many revenue officers to guard the frontiers.